adam-hughes-devinit/adt/README.md

 ### Exporting aggregate data
 Aggregate data may be exported from the aggregate data feed, described in detail below.
 To get a CSV, simply send the request to `aggregates/projects.csv` instead of `aggregates/projects`.

-Sorry, there is currently no graphical interface for aggregate exports.
+Sorry, there is currently no graphical interface for aggregate exports at this time.

 ### Implementation details of export function
 Export data is stored in the caches table and controlled by the Cache model and Project model's `cache!` function.
 It was too slow to generate CSVs on the fly, so now, whenever a project is saved, its cache is updated also.
 Whenever a cache is saved, it also updates Cache Zero, which holds the _whole_ CSV.
 (So, when a user requests all projects, making a big select, we just give the one where project_id=0.
 I wonder if we'll add more specialized caches, like -1 for all active projects, etc.)

+__Note__: This should be updated to reflect scopes -- it is likely that the CDF scope will get the most downloads, not the other scopes.

 ## Users
 ### Sign up, Sign in, Sign out